rbachawal/Mywork/Motr/MotrCodeStyle.md

 Some concrete consequences:

-  * keep the code *visually* compact.
+  * Keep the code *visually* compact.
 The amount of code visible at the screen at once is very important, if you stare at it for hours.
 Blank lines are precious resource;